 So while emissions are generally reduced in standby mode, as noted by Microwave News, there are other factors that are ignored by tests — like that smartphone apps now have slews of locations services pinging away in the background, or that your phone emits more radiation when you’re moving because it needs to search for new cell towers to connect to.

-The latter factor is particularly pertinent if you consider that we’re moving toward 5G networks.
+The latter factor is particularly pertinent if you consider that we’re moving toward "5G" refers to the fifth generation of wireless communication technology, a step up from the previous 4G, 3G, and 2G networks.
+It's designed to provide faster internet speeds, more reliable...
+More networks.
 5G cell towers are spaced extremely close together, meaning your phone will have to update its position with alarming frequency.
 Thus we’re likely to see a huge increase in radiation exposure from cell phones, even when they’re in pockets and on stand-by mode.

 If Li’s hypothesis turns out to be correct, this does not bode well for the already-rising rates of colorectal cancer.
 Dr. De-Kun Li has been right before.
-His groundbreaking research on magnetic fields and miscarriage has been backed up by at least seven other studies.
+His groundbreaking research on Definition and Nature of Magnetic Fields Magnetic fields are a fundamental aspect of electromagnetic fields, produced by moving electric charges (electric currents).
+The strength of a magnetic field is measured...
+More and miscarriage has been backed up by at least seven other studies.

 Another very scary type of cancer is breast cancer, which predominantly occurs in women.
 Because of the growing evidence linking cell phones to the formation of cancers, many (myself included) strongly advise women not to carry their phones in their bras– which is a disturbingly common habit.